-In addition to the participants to be included in the study, we will also recruit 2 back-up participants for Group 2.
+In addition to the participants to be included in the study, we will also recruit 2 back-up participants.
 If you are a back-up participant, you will receive vaccinations and clinic follow-up visits up to the point of the malaria challenge but will not necessarily undergo challenge.
 Back-up participants will be asked to be available to take part in the challenge at short notice if another volunteer is unable to take part at the last minute.
 For safety reasons, the back-up participants will be followed-up for 6 months.
-This will be a total of 14 visits.